RiversideRocks/docs.riverside.rocks/docs/index.md

 # Welcome to docs.riverside.rocks!

-This is a site hosting basic orginal documenation for basic usage of various sysadmin tools and essays on privacy.
-Enjoy!
+This is a collection of tutorials and instructions for software I've used over the years.
+Enjoy, and leave a note on [Github](https://github.com/RiversideRocks/docs.riverside.rocks) is something needs to be fixed.